vidal-adrien/ChIP-Rx-Pipeline-Pub/chiprx.md

 ## 5) Peak calling

 Peak calling is used to discover genomic regions that are highly enriched in alligned reads.
 It is done using the [macs2 callpeak](https://hbctraining.github.io/Intro-to-ChIPseq/lessons/05_peak_calling_macs.html) command.
 The input and IP samples for an experimental condition are required.
-The command is different between single-end and pair-end applications.
+The command is different between single-end and paired-end applications.
 A p-value threshold (`-q` argument) of 0.01 is a good starting point but it must be evaluated empirically for each study.

 ### 5.1) Narrow peaks